vipulnaik/working-drafts/eaf/levels-of-donation.md

 $30-100 million, $100 million-$1 billion, and $1 billion+.

-As with all such analyses, the threshold selection is somewhat arbitrary, and a lot of nuance is misssed, but I still find the exercise interesting.
+As with all such analyses, the threshold selection is somewhat arbitrary, and a lot of nuance is missed, but I still find the exercise interesting.

 I thought it would be interesting to do a somewhat similar exercise